FSLogix profile containers and Azure files

 - Azure Files permissions should match permissions described in Requirements - Profile Containers.

-- Each host pool must be built of the same type and size VM based on the same master image.
+- Each host pool VM must be built of the same type and size VM based on the same master image.

 - Each host pool VM must be in the same resource group to aid management, scaling and updating.